 - Temporary Assignment - if an employee subject to layoff under this section is assigned to another job on a temporary basis, such employee will not be placed on layoff.
 During the period the employee is working in the temporary assignment the following apply:

-- The employee will continue as an employee of the employee's normal work unit, except that time involved on the temporary assignment will not be counted toward the completion of a training period of the employee's normal job, and accumulated vacation will be scheduled in accordance with the procedures of the work unit of the temporary assignment.
+- The employee will continue as an employee of the employee's normal work unit, except that time involved on the temporary assignment will not be counted toward the completion of a training period of the employee's normal job, and accrued vacation will be scheduled in accordance with the procedures of the work unit of the temporary assignment.

-- The employee will be eligible for consideration for promotion in accordance with HR74, Staff Vacancy Announcement Procedure.
+- The employee will be eligible for consideration for promotion in accordance with HR74 Staff Vacancy Announcement Procedure.

 - Except as modified above, all other terms and conditions of staff policies will be applicable to an employee on such temporary assignment.

 - If an employee is offered a temporary assignment in the employee's own work unit in lieu of layoff, and the employee does not accept such temporary assignment, the employee shall request a leave of absence without pay.